-Moreton Island is a short 75 minute trip from the mainland, is the 3rd largest sand island in the world and very popular with 4wders, campers, whale watchers, day trippers and people who love to fish.
-Use this link to find out how you can travel there. http://www.visitmoretonisland.com/comeonover/gettinghere
+Moreton Island is a short 75 minute trip from the mainland.
+Moreton is the 3rd largest sand island in the world and very popular with 4wders, campers, whale watchers, day-trippers and people who love to fish.
+Use this link to find out how you can travel there.

-Moreton has some interesting history too, housing 5 lighthouses over the years as it was the main passage into Brisbane and notoriously dangerous passage with many ships wrecked from the rugged coastline in the late 1800’s.
+Moreton has some interesting history too.
+Housing 5 lighthouses over the years, it was the main passage into Brisbane and notoriously dangerous passage with many ships wrecked from the rugged coastline in the late 1800s.
 There’s also remnants of the old whaling station together with the old telegraph line.

-Tangalooma resort is home to the popular the Tangalooma wrecks and I highly recommend snorkel around them to see an assortment of fish and even a few wobbegong (harmless) sharks.
+Tangalooma resort is home to the popular Tangalooma wrecks.
+I highly recommend snorkel around them to see an assortment of fish and even a few wobbegong (harmless) sharks.

 North Stradbroke Island

 North Stradbroke Island is very popular with locals for a weekend away, a well-earned break or just a day trip.
 Only a 45-minute ferry trip makes the island very accessible and if you’ve hired a car you can drive it right onto the ferry as it is a vehicle and passenger ferry.

 You can spend your time on Straddie (as it’s known by us locals) taking in the scenery, surfing, swimming, diving, eating (the seafood is great) or if you are there in the right season Whale Watching!